haberdashPI/empriser/plans.md

     - hills
     - vegetation

-at this point, I think mapping should be qui

 * add noisy interior

+At this point I can definitely create my Aleron map

+* allow navigation in all modes and remove the hand from the toolbar
+* allow x to wrap (mark edge??)
+* set limits on position and zoom based on map size
+* zoom to mouse point (not screen center)
+* allow for modern navigation (use scroll to move around the map, pinch to zoom)

 * improve annotations for
     - moutains
     - hills
     - vegetation

+* optimzie switching from one terrain to another (only copy once)

 * add legends to make the map easier to read
-* improve color interpolation (use color brewer) for various views
+* improve color interpolation (use color brewer) for helper views
+* add black border to hexes in the helper views

 * add a spinner during terrain generation??
   (this will require breaking up the loops, maybe by having a schedular, or just a web worker, maybe use typed arrays at this point??)